MartinMedovarsky/AltCheckBot/README.md

 # AltCheckBot
-Reddit bot used to identify if someone might be using an alternate account
+AltCheckBot is a Reddit bot used to identify if someone might be using an alternate account

-## Instructions for using the bot within reddit:
+## Instructions for using the bot within Reddit:
-Reply !altcheck to the comment of a user you suspect to be an alternate account of the original thread's author.
+Reply `!altcheck` to the comment of a user you suspect to be an alternate account of the original thread's author.

 Or

-Reply !altcheck username to the suspected alt with "username" being the username of the suspected owner
+Reply `!altcheck username` to the suspected alt with "username" being the username of the suspected owner.
+This can be just their username or with a /u/ prefix.

 I will then reply to you with the following information: